-At the Financial Literacy Summit 2011 in Chicago earlier this month, leading financial literacy experts talked about improving financial literacy levels for people of all ages.
-There was the repeated mention of one necessary basic skill.
-Take a guess.
+At a Financial Literacy Summit in Chicago , leading financial literacy experts talked about improving financial literacy levels for people of all ages.
+Guess what.
+Money is math.

 Most people are not born with natural math skills.
 It takes practice, mistakes and more practice to develop the ability to use math.